21 Proven Ways To Get Real Estate Leads That Close In 2023

 You’re trying to grow your career as a real estate agent.
 But first, you need leads.
 How can you develop a lead generation process?
 How can you find the best-qualified leads?

-I’ve generated over 10,000 leads in my career from a variety of sources.
+I’ve generated over 10,000 leads in my career from various sources.
 All these sources have different returns on investment, turnaround time, and processes to convert into clients.

-Let’s take a look at how to get real estate leads —the top methods and what works best.
+Let’s look at how to get real estate leads —the top methods and what works best.

 21 Methods On How To Get Real Estate Leads